hmrc/mdtp-dog-team-apprentice/tasks/Web Scraping and Web Data/Taxing Tweets/Taxing Tweets.md

 Stretch goals
 ------------

-* Allow a user to specify additional keywords for the search (e.g. VAT,
+* Allow a user to specify additional keywords for the search (e.g. VAT)
 * Plug into Twitter’s trend API and compare the frequency of tweets about tax and HMRC to other trending issues in the UK
+* Create a dynamic heatmap of the UK to visualise where tax tweets come from
 * Perform rudimentary sentiment analysis on HMRC tweets

 Possible approach
 ---------------
 The web has a lot of tutorials and help for accessing Twitter’s APIs.
 This will give you a good start - http://socialmedia-class.org/twittertutorial.html

+Advice on stretch goals is available at https://marcobonzanini.com/2015/04/01/mining-twitter-data-with-python-part-5-data-visualisation-basics/